What’s your favourite logo, and why?

 In fact, I don’t believe that most logos are ‘lovable’ or even ‘likable’, nor should they be, necessarily.
 That’s not really their purpose – they’re there as a recognisable signature, and although they can represent certain general qualities or strengths, they can by no means tell a whole story.
 That really is too much to ask of any logo!
 I think the particular appeal of the Bristol Scroll to me lies in the history it represents, both of the city of Bristol (England), where I was born and brought up, and of me personally.

 The logo was first drawn up, sometime around 1910, for the Bristol Aeroplane Company, makers of the Brabazon, the Britannia and many other notable aircraft, that later became part of British Aerospace (BAE), makers of Concorde and the Airbus range.
-It was then co-opted in a redrawn form by Bristol Commercial Vehicles, a sister company of the aircraft operation, and used to badge their bus and truck chassis, including the revolutionary Lodekka (BCV was eventually taken over by British Leyland and, despite it having a full order book, it was closed in 1983).
+It was then co-opted in a redrawn form by Bristol Commercial Vehicles, a sister company of the aircraft operation, and used to badge their bus and truck chassis, including the revolutionary Lodekka (BCV was eventually taken over by British Leyland and, despite it being a well-run company and having a full order book, it was closed in 1983).
 In the mid-1960s the logo became the fleetname of the Bristol Omnibus Company (that became what is now First Bristol), and one of the most distinctive and memorable fleet logos in the world, perhaps second only to the London Transport roundel.

 That’s where the connection started for me.
 You see, when I was growing up I turned into a bit of a bus fanatic.
 There, I’ve said it.
 Look, we lived next door to the huge Lawrence Hill bus depot and repair works, the things were revving-up outside at six in the morning, what do you expect?
 I had to either love them or hate them.
 As a result, that Bristol Scroll has become indelibly etched in my mind, and I think that’s why I would put it top of the tree in my league of favourite logos (the Napster cat is still up in that tree, just not at the top!).